November 16. Today's Birthdays

 NAMES

-Member of the People’s Assembly of Kazakhstan, head of the Turkish Ethno-Cultural Association Akhyska of Nur-Sultan city and entrepreneur Asker PIRIYEV was born in 1975.
+Member of the People’s Assembly of Kazakhstan, head of the Turkish Ethno-Cultural Association Akhyska of Nur-Sultan city and businessman Asker PIRIYEV was born in 1975.
 He is a graduate of the Turan University and the Kazakh University of Technology and Business.
-Since 2011 he has been the director of Aluana LLP and Tengri Hotel.